bloominstituteoftechnology/web-sprint-challenge-advanced-web-applications/README.md

 > *Add in the http requests and state changes needed to connect our api to the web application.
 Consider the effect of authentication on your api requests.*

 * [ ] In `services/fetchColorServices.js`, build out fetchColorService function to make a GET request to fetch the color data for your bubbles.
-* [ ] When `BubblePages` mounts, call fetchColorServices and save it's result in state.
+* [ ] When `BubblePage` mounts, call fetchColorServices and save it's result in state.
 * [ ] In `BubblePage.js`, complete `saveEdit`, and `deleteColor` functions to make API requests for to editing and delete data.
 * [ ] Watch and enjoy as your app responds to updates in the data.
 Check out `Bubbles.js` to see how this is built.